forrestzhu/presto/presto-docs/src/main/sphinx/develop/example-http.rst

 There are a few other dependencies that are provided by Presto such as ``javax.inject`` and Jackson.
-In particular, Jackson is used for serializing handles and thus plugins must use the verison provided by Presto.
+In particular, Jackson is used for serializing handles and thus plugins must use the version provided by Presto.

 All other dependencies are based on what the plugin needs for its